bholmesdev/bholmesdev/src/blog/a-shiny-on-hover-effect-that-follows-your-mouse-css.md

 **To check out the component, [head over here](https://codesandbox.io/s/hack4impact-website-0kn5m?file=/components/shared/Nav/index.tsx).**

-## Thanks for reading!
-If this article was helpful...

-I love writing about this sort of stuff.
-With this, I'm officially 4 posts into my goal to **post once a week in 2021!** Go ahead and [**drop a follow**](https://dev.to/bholmesdev) to hold me accountable 😁

-You can also 🐦 [find me on Twitter](https://twitter.com/BHolmesDev) for tens of tweets of month, and learn more about ❤️ [Hack4Impact here](https://hack4impact.org)!
+And if this helped you out, you can learn more about ❤️ [Hack4Impact here](https://hack4impact.org).